Bankstown

 Bankstown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 44 projects that could impact the area.
-Notable projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Compass Centre Redevelopment, and Bankstown CBD Transformation.
-The following list details projects likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified a total of 44 projects that may impact the area.
+Notable projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Compass Centre Redevelopment, and Bankstown CBD Transformation, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.